tim-devereux/PointsToWood/README.md

 3. Run PointsToWood.

-Use `--is-wood` parameter to apply a more conservative wood labeling strategy.
-With this option, a point is classified as wood if ALL neighboring points within its local neighborhood exceed the wood probability threshold.
-This approach increases wood detection specificity, reducing false positives but may miss potential wood structures that might otherwise be detected.

 ```
 python3 predict.py --point-cloud /x/x/cloud.ply --model eu.pth --batch_size 16 --is-wood 0.55 --grid_size 1.0 2.0 --min_pts 512;
 ```